NRCan-IETS-CE-O-HBC/HTAP/doc/HTAP-input-and-output.md

 Each source entry has the following members:

-- `"filename":  "source-file-b.csv"`: filename used to generate entries within the cost database - typically a LEEP unit-cost sheet exported in csv format.
+- `"filename":  "source-file-b.csv"` - filename used to generate entries within the cost database - typically a LEEP unit-cost sheet exported in csv format.
-- `"date_collated": "YYYY-MM-DD"`: Approximate date when data sheet was compiled.
+- `"date_collated": "YYYY-MM-DD"` - Approximate date when data sheet was compiled.
-- `"date_imported": "YYYY-MM-DD HH:MM:SS"`: Exact date/time when data was imported.
+- `"date_imported": "YYYY-MM-DD HH:MM:SS"` - Exact date/time when data was imported.
-- `"schema_used": "schema name"`: Keyword describing which schema was used to intrepret the imported csv data.
+- `"schema_used": "schema name"` - Keyword describing which schema was used to intrepret the imported csv data.
-- `"origin": "Comment on data source b"`: Comment on data source
+- `"origin": "Comment on data source b"` - Comment on data source
 - `"inherits": { ... }` : Hash describing which entries merely duplicate data from other databases.